Grantmaking

 Responsive Grants

 Responsive Grants are generally $10-15,000 and can be requested throughout the year.
-These grants can be made by working with a staff member or through the online portal.
+The first step for these grants is contacting a Maddox Staff member.
 These grants will be reviewed on a monthly basis or quicker when rapid response is needed.

 Participatory Grants

 The Maddox Fund is committed to sharing power with the community.
-In 2023, we will have to participatory grant processes — a second cohort of HBCU students and a LGBTQ+ student-led cohort.
+In 2023, we had two participatory grant processes — a second cohort of HBCU students and a LGBTQ+ student-led cohort.
+In 2024, we hosted a group of environmental justice advocates from the community to make grants to environmental organizations.
 Each of these groups will be distributing up to $100,000 to local nonprofits.
 Please follow the Maddox Fund on social media for announcements about participatory grantmaking opportunities.

 Advocacy

 These grants will support youth-led movement/power building and policy change advocacy that advances our focus areas.
-Strategies may include direct actions, youth organizing training, and issue awareness.
+Strategies may include direct actions, organizing training, youth-led movements, and narrative change work.

 Direct Services